 "We did a large active shooter drill where we had multiple double digit patients theoretically present themselves.
 And it's a way of practicing the stress that the hospital would go from normal daily life to all sudden, a lot of patients are coming in very quickly," Dr. Blackwood said.

 One student hurt in Wednesday's school shooting remains hospitalized at St. Anthony in critical condition Thursday morning, according to Dr. Blackwood.
 Another student was taken to another facility and is expected to recover.
-The shooter died at the hospital late Wednesday night.
+The shooter died from a self-inflicted gunshot wound.

 "When there's minors involved, there's gonna be different emotions involved.
 But our staff trains really well to take care of patients, no matter what the occasion, so I felt like we were really well prepared for this," Dr. Blackwood said.